clientedev/PedidoEscolar/replit.md

 # Overview

 This is a Flask-based acquisition management system designed for Escola Morvan Figueiredo.
 The application manages procurement requests, allowing users to create, track, and manage purchase orders through different status stages.
-The system includes user authentication, file uploads for budget attachments, status tracking, and administrative capabilities.
+The system includes user authentication, file uploads for budget attachments, status tracking, administrative capabilities, and comprehensive PDF reporting functionality with sample data for demonstration.

 # User Preferences